X

 Agustin Ramirez got the call to the big leagues on Monday and immediately showed what made him such an enticing prospect.
 In his first three games in the majors, he went 7-for-10 with one home run, four doubles, two walks, three RBI, two runs, and one stolen base.

 It’s just a three-game sample, but it’s promising to see an immediate impact after dominating in the minors.
-Through 19 games at AAA this season, he was batting .254 with three home runs and five stolen bases.
+Through 19 games at Triple-A this season, he was batting .254 with three home runs and five stolen bases.

 His skills were even more apparent in a full 2024 season split between Double-A and Triple-A, where he slashed .267/.358/.487 with 25 home runs, 93 RBI, 80 runs, and 22 stolen bases in 126 games played.
 Only two catchers in major league history, J.T.
-Realmuto and Ivan Rodriguez have put up 20 home runs and 20 steals in the same season, and Ramirez has the tools to become the third.
+Realmuto and Ivan Rodriguez, have put up 20 home runs and 20 steals in the same season, and Ramirez has the tools to become the third.

-Doing it in the big leagues is obviously much harder than doing it in the minors, but he doesn’t need to put up that pace immediately to be useful for fantasy.
+Doing it in the big leagues is much harder than doing it in the minors, but he doesn’t need to put up that pace immediately to be useful for fantasy.
 He is rostered in 29 percent of leagues, and that number is bound to keep rising as he plays in more games.
 He’s worth an add, even in shallow one-catcher leagues, with real potential to be a top-12 option from here on out.

 Ryan Jeffers, Minnesota Twins (16% rostered)